1st Note

 D1 vs M90

-The D1 scores higher in Touch Reality, while the M90 edges ahead in Beginner and Night Practice.
-Choose the D1 if you prioritize realistic touch.
+The D1 scores higher in piano-like touch, while the M90 is stronger in beginner support and quiet practice.
+Choose the D1 if piano-like touch matters most.

 Kurzweil M90 →